thakurajayL/ai-experiments/vibe-coding/README.md

 	- Morning: sun/landscape (with birds)
 	- Afternoon: sun/sky
 	- Evening: moon/stars
-- Play a bird chirping sound in the morning (6am–12pm) based on the selected timezone.
-Due to browser autoplay restrictions, the user must click a "Start with Sound" button to enable the sound.

 The final HTML file has been moved to the top-level `docs` folder for GitHub Pages hosting.